johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part3.md

 ### Subscription Context

 Consider what happens when we subscribe to a topic via the broker API.
 With Faye, it's straightforward.
-We register a callback handler on a topic, and when a message matching that topic arrives, our handler is called with the message payload containing **only what the publisher sent**.
+We register a *Faye subscription handler* on a topic, and when a message matching that topic arrives, our handler is called with the message payload containing **only what the publisher sent**.

 For some brokers, the subscription handler can receive additional context about the message &#8212; sometimes in the callback parameters, and sometimes in the message payload.
 For example, with NATS, the message payload packs the actual content sent by the publisher in a top-level `data` property, and adds two additional top-level properties with context metadata: one describing the topic the caller was subscribed to, and one containing the optional `reply` topic.
 We refer to this metadata as `Context`, and Nest allows you to pass this information through to the user-land handler (method decorated by `@MessagePattern()` or `@EventPattern()`).

 Since Faye simply doesn't provide any such metadata, we'll demonstrate this behavior by passing the *channel* in this context object.
-This is not particularly useful, as in this case we're not actually providing any **new** information, but with Faye it's the best we can do to demonstrate the concept of the `Context` object.
+This is not particularly useful in this case, as we're not actually providing any **new** information, but with Faye it's the best we can do to demonstrate the concept of the `Context` object.

 #### Creating the context object

-For any given broker, the technique may vary, based on the discussion above.
+For any given broker, the technique for creating the context object may vary, based on the discussion above.
 In the end, you'll need to extract any context information (from the message payload, if context is encoded there, or from the `subscribe()` callback parameters) and pass it to the user-land handlers.
 We use a custom object to pass context.
 Open the file `nestjs-faye-transporter/src/responder/ctx-host/faye-context.ts`.
 It's a pretty simple object that extends `BaseRpcContext`.

 ```typescript
 // nestjs-faye-transporter/src/responder/ctx-host/faye-context.ts